 I am Irene Shivaei*.
-I recently graduated from the Department of Physics and Astronomy at UC Riverside under supervision of Dr. Naveen Reddy.
-I will soon join the JWST/MIRI science team (PI: George Rieke) in University of Arizona as a research postdoc.
+I recently graduated from the Department of Physics and Astronomy at UC Riverside in September 2017, under supervision of Dr. Naveen Reddy, and joined the JWST/MIRI science team (PI: George Rieke) in University of Arizona as a research postdoc.

 During my graduate years I was an NSF Graduate Research Fellow.
 I worked with Dr. Naveen Reddy and the MOSDEF collaboration.
 My research focuses on galaxy formation and evolution – more specifically, I study stellar and dust properties of galaxies at z~1-3.
 During my graduate studies, I had the fantastic opportunity to observe with the largest optical telescopes in the world, the Keck telescopes in Hawaii (more than 15 observing nights).
 I have also used the data from various space telescopes, including Hubble, Spitzer, and Herschel.